 Why Connection Matters

 Connection matters.
 It is easy to forget how important connecting with others is, but connection matters.
-Having a sense of belonging and acceptance can be essential to our sense of self, safety, and trust.
-I generally do not publish posts this long, but it felt like all three excerpts helped create a full picture of why connection matters.
-I would like to add one element to the discussion of why connection matters.
+A sense of belonging and acceptance can be essential to our experience of self, safety, and trust.
+I generally do not publish posts this long, but all three excerpts helped create a complete picture of why connection matters.
+I want to add one element to the discussion of why connection matters.

 The problem with the statement, “You can’t love anybody else unless you love yourself first.” is that very few people, if any, can love themselves without experiencing love in their life.
-We need to feel love in order to love ourselves.
-We have to actually know what love feels like in order to love ourselves.
+We need to feel love to love ourselves.
+We have to know what love feels like to love ourselves.
 This is another reason why connection matters.
-When we feel connected and have a sense of belonging, is much easier to love ourselves and others.
+When we feel connected and have a sense of belonging, it is much easier to love ourselves and others.
 Without feeling love, I can be a bit of a crapshoot.

 I am interested in your experience reading about why connection matters.